 - You must use the appeal forms supplied by the Plan.
 Failure to do so may delay the processing of your appeal.
-You may write the Plan to request an appeal form, or print one from the Plan's web site. - You must submit your appeal within 180 days after you receive the Plan's notice of denial. - Typically, your appeal will be heard by the Benefits Claim Appeals Committee within 30 days of receipt by the Plan.
+The form can be downloaded at MyCentralStatesPension.org or you may write the Plan to request one. - You must submit your appeal within 180 days after you receive the Plan's notice of denial. - Typically, your appeal will be heard by the Benefits Claim Appeals Committee within 30 days of receipt by the Plan.
 You may waive this limit in order to allow the Plan more time to conduct research or for you to provide additional information. - Typically, your request for a review by the Trustee Appellate Review Committee will be heard within 90 days. - Failure to provide information necessary to decide your claim could extend the period allowed for appellate review.

-Misrepresentation of Facts:

-If you omit information, or furnish false or misleading information to the Plan, the Board of Trustees can take measures, including legal action, to recover any benefits you are not eligible to receive.
+Misrepresentation of Facts: If you omit information, or furnish false or misleading information to the Plan, the Board of Trustees can take measures, including legal action, to recover any benefits you are not eligible to receive.